Russel-Tsang/Album-Purchase-Application/README.md

-# Album-Purchase-Application
+# Album Purchasing Application

+A Project inspired by Stephen Grider

-A mobile application that allows users to view and select musical albums for purchase
+This is a mobile application that allows users to view and select musical albums for purchase.

-Tutorial by Stephen Grider
+##### What was used?
+- React Native, to handle the presentation logic of the application
+- Axios, to retrieve data from API